 Where the design community meets.

-Melbourne, Australia Co-founder & CEO at Milanote Joined almost 6 years ago
+Melbourne, Australia Co-founder & CEO at Milanote Joined over 6 years ago

 I don't think every product design decision needs to be 100% rational